 You can find the procedures in using an offset hook almost similar to the steps that you do when you are rigging a real worm.
 What you do is enter the hook point above the head of the tube; do this to around one-fourth (1/4) inches from the head of the bait or until the part where the curve or bend starts.
 After this step, move the hook sideward until the point of the hook exits the bait’s body.

-Do not allow the eyelet bury inside the head.
-Let it remain outside the bait's head instead.
-Turn the hook around, so the hook point is facing the bait's body.
+Do not allow the eyelet to bury inside the head.
+Let it remain outside the bait’s head instead.
+Turn the hook around so the hook point is facing the bait’s body.
 Mark the spot where the shaft of the hook and the body of the tube intersects with your finger by laying the hook beside the tube.
 This spot is also the location where you will penetrate the hook point.

 If you are fishing in heavy cover, make sure not to push the point of the hook “completely through” the upper part or surface of the bait.
 Just embed it; by doing this, you make it weedless, but you also allow the hook’s point to get inside the bass’ jaw or the plastic quickly.

 If you are fishing in thin covers, I suggest that you use a particular type of hook which is a Mustad Big Mouth Tube hook.
 In following this step, remember to push the point of the hook completely through the body’s other side.
 After doing this procedure, you may find out that the hook’s shape makes the point lie above the top surface of the tube.

 If you are fishing in a cover which is heavier than the last two I mentioned, you have the option to position the hook points merely under the tube’s skin.
 Remember that your bait resembles a worm, so do it as if you are doing it in a real one.
 Pull the skin of the tube and the point of the hook apart and let the point get buried beneath the bait’s skin as you push back the skin over it.